 The sound effects sent me to a place I’ve never been 😭🤣🤣🤣⚰️ pic.twitter.com/rorSOhZsir— 🇧🇧 (@rahm3sh) March 17, 2020

 In fairness, while this doesn’t remind us what life was like before the Covid-19 self-isolation period, its story and world does remind us what we can do in times of crisis and give us the strength to carry on.
-Plus, it’s just a great game and perfect to revisit with The Last Of Us 2 expected to come out on 29th May on PlayStation 4.
+The Last Of Us Remastered (PlayStation Hits) is $24 on JB Hi-Fi, while The Last Of Us Part II is available for $79 via JB Hi-Fi.